THE BALLPARKS

 Finley did his best, in his own way, to bring in the fans, with enough promotions at the Coliseum to make minor league owners blush.
 Fans who did show spiced up the environment with vuvuzela-like horns and cowbells, embraced and encouraged by A’s broadcaster Monte Moore (who on the air referred to A’s home runs as “dingers”).

 The A’s glory years were but a distant memory by the late 1970s, thanks largely to the advent of modern free agency—which Finley refused to take part in.
 As a result, he lost his star players, had no money to sign others and resorted to a reliance on young players from his farm system.
 Finley himself was ready to get out, attempting to sell the team in 1977 to independent oilman Marvin Davis, who had designs on moving the A’s to Denver.
 Problem was, the A’s still had 10 years left on their lease with the Coliseum, and the city and county threatened a lawsuit against the relocation.
-Davis, not wanting to deal with the legal hassle, backed out of the sale.
+Davis, not wanting to deal with the legal hassle, backed out.

 The post-dynasty hangover never felt worse than in 1979.
 The A’s drew a paltry 10,387 on Opening Day, and surpassed that figure only four more times in a dreadful season in which the team—by now referred to as the Triple-A’s—lost 108 games.
-On one chilly April night, the team drew just 653 fans, with reporters on the scene counting up just half that figure; a local TV crew moved through the sparsely populated field level during the game and joked—actually, they weren’t joking—how fans had their own personal concessionaires.
+On one chilly April night, the team drew just 653 fans, with reporters on the scene counting up just half that figure; a local TV crew moved through the sparsely populated field level during the game and joked—actually, they weren’t joking—about how fans had their own personal concessionaires.
 Finley’s front office was just as empty; one of the few who were employed was 16-year-old Stanley Burrell, a team batboy promoted to executive vice president.
 A decade later, Burrell made for much greater fame as rapper MC Hammer.

 The Elusive Search for the Perfect Seat.